exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 GRANT CREATE SESSION TO {db user name};
 -- grant all other privileges and roles necessary for this particular user
 ```
 > **{db user name}** \- arbitrary Exasol db user name.
-This username itself is just an representation of AD user, it can be completely different form AD username and will not be directly used during authentication. \
+This username itself is just a representation of AD user, it can be completely different form AD username and will not be directly used during authentication. \
 > **{AD user name}** \- username of AD user which we want to allow to access the database. \
 > **{Kerberos realm}** \- In AD it is usually the domain name written in all capital letters. \
 >